-“We also recently sent three employees on a MHFA [Mental Health First Aider] course, and have two more due to attend, so that we will have a trained MHFA on hand at each of our office locations in Guildford and Manchester in the UK and Toronto in Canada.”
+"We also recently sent three employees on an MHFA [Mental Health First Aider] course and have two more due to attend, so we will have a trained MHFA on hand at each of our office locations in Guildford and Manchester in the UK and Toronto in Canada."

 Proactively managing mental health

 The role of the MHFA is: